 Some may think the Stanford boys are named after the popular bird, but it’s their Cardinal and white colored jerseys that earn them the name.
-Ranked the top academic school with an FBS program, the Stanford Cardinals are well known for their double-digit bowl game victories and 13 Pac 10/12 titles.
+Ranked the top academic school with an FBS program, the Stanford Cardinal are well known for their double-digit bowl game victories and 13 Pac 10/12 titles.
 Ticketcity offers tickets to all college football bowl games and the Pacific 12 Conference Championship Game.

-Stanford Cardinals Event Guide
+Stanford Cardinal Event Guide

 Any special sections of note?